Instructions to make proteins

 At Moderna, we are leveraging the fundamental role that mRNA plays in protein synthesis.
 We have developed proprietary technologies and methods to create mRNA sequences that cells recognize as if they were produced in the body.
 We focus on diseases where enabling targeted cells to produce – or turn ‘on’ – one or more given proteins will enable the body to fight or prevent a given disease.

 - We start with our desired sequence for a protein.

 - We design and synthesize the corresponding mRNA sequence – the code that will create that protein.

 - Before synthesis, we also engineer that mRNA sequence to optimize the mRNA’s physical properties, as well as those of the encoded protein.

-- We deliver the mRNA sequence to the cells responsible for making that protein via one of several therapeutics modalities.
+- We deliver the mRNA sequence to the cells responsible for making that protein via one of several modalities.
 Reaching different types of cells requires different delivery methods.

 - And, once the mRNA – the instructions – are in the cell … human biology takes over.
 Ribosomes read the code and build the protein, and the cells express the protein in the body.

-Using mRNA as a drug opens up a breadth of opportunities to treat and prevent disease.
-Our medicines can go inside cells to direct protein production, something not possible with other drug approaches.
+Using mRNA as a drug opens up a breadth of opportunities to treat and prevent disease. mRNA medicines can go inside cells to direct protein production, something not possible with other drug approaches.
 We have the potential to treat or prevent diseases that today are not addressable – potentially improving human health and impacting lives around the world.